swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-35-deploy-and-access-the-model-on-kubernetes.md

 4. Deploy the Docker image on Kubernetes
 5. Access the model

+??? question "Why Kubernetes instead of a simple VM?"

+    For a single model, a virtual machine would indeed be simpler.
+But Kubernetes is the de facto standard for running containers in production: the same declarative configuration deploys on a Raspberry Pi cluster or a large cloud cluster, and is understood by any engineer.
+It also provides self-healing, scaling, and load balancing that you would script by hand on a VM, and the same manifests are reused for CI/CD, training, and monitoring in the next chapters.

 !!! danger

     The following steps will create resources on the cloud provider.
 These resources